 While the evidence is not conclusive and the debate is ongoing, research does suggest that red wine could help in blocking the formation of fat cells.

-The reason this may be true is because of the presence of compounds called Flavonoids in red wine, which inhibits the oxidation of LDL (Low-density lipoprotein) otherwise known as bad cholesterol.
+The reason this may be true is due to the presence of compounds known as Flavonoids in red wine, which inhibits the oxidation of LDL (Low-density lipoprotein) otherwise known as bad cholesterol.
 Flavonoids are plant compounds called polyphenolic antioxidants that come from the seeds and skin of grapes.

 Resveratrol is another polyphenolic antioxidant that red wine also contains.
 The potential pro-health properties of these compounds include: